Chart Color Schemes

 AreaSearch assessment of residential development activity positions Craigie - Beldon among the top 25% of areas assessed nationwide

 Craigie-Beldon has averaged approximately 57 new dwelling approvals annually over the past five financial years, totalling 285 homes.
-In FY-26 so far, 12 approvals have been recorded.
-On average, 3.7 people have moved to the area per year for each dwelling built between FY-21 and FY-25, indicating significant demand outpacing supply, which typically influences prices upwards and intensifies competition among buyers.
-New properties are constructed at an average expected cost of $199,000, below regional levels, suggesting more affordable housing options for buyers.
+As of FY-26, 17 approvals have been recorded.
+On average, 3.7 people have moved to the area each year for every dwelling built between FY-21 and FY-25, indicating demand significantly outpaces supply, which typically drives up prices and intensifies competition among buyers.
+New properties are constructed at an average expected cost of $199,000, lower than regional levels, suggesting more affordable housing options for buyers.

 This financial year has seen $5.5 million in commercial approvals, reflecting limited focus on commercial development.
-Compared to Greater Perth, Craigie-Beldon exhibits 64.0% higher development activity per person, offering buyers greater choice, though recent periods have shown moderation in development activity.
-New building activity comprises 83.0% standalone homes and 17.0% townhouses or apartments, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-With approximately 292 people per approval, Craigie-Beldon reflects a transitioning market.
+Compared to Greater Perth, Craigie-Beldon exhibits 64.0% higher development activity per capita, offering buyers greater choice, although recent periods have shown a moderation in development activity.
+The area's housing stock comprises 83.0% standalone homes and 17.0% townhouses or apartments, maintaining its suburban identity with a concentration of family homes suitable for buyers seeking space.
+With around 292 people per approval, Craigie-Beldon reflects a shifting market dynamic.

-Population forecasts indicate an increase of 1,048 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, creating favorable conditions for buyers and potentially supporting growth beyond current population projections.
+According to the latest AreaSearch quarterly estimate, the area is projected to gain 1,048 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, creating favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development